 the 4Fs You need to consider

-- Fluid resistance: Choose a fluid-resistant mask when there is any chance of blood or other bodily fluid splatters.
-ASTM level 3 surgical masks are recommended.
+- Fluid resistance: If you work in a medical area, your mask needs to provide a fluid-resistant function to prevent any chance of blood or other bodily fluid splatters.

-- Fit: Even the correct mask could put clinicians at risk if it is not worn correctly.
-The nose and mouth must be completely covered and create a seal around the face to prevent gaps that increase the risk of inhalation exposure.
+- Fit: Even the correct mask you exposed at risk if it is not worn correctly.
+Your nose and mouth area must be covered.
+Any gaps can increase the risk of inhalation exposure.

 3 Levels of ASTM Face Mask Protection